bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 Now that the build artifact slugs are at hand, you can pick one and get more details on the artifact.

+The required parameters are:

+* app slug
+* build slug
+* artifact slug

 Example `curl` request:

     curl -X GET "https://api.bitrise.io/v0.1/apps/87a5991e180d91a9/builds/b234f959745082e0/artifacts/92e0b6ecae87b832" -H "accept: application/json" -H "Authorization: awBg1s2u2LU7RM8-lth1ihu839rDcYCODi3F3kwLybzIp8nTTKhNZYCD-UGpIVmP_FOhnLwRhoCvl_Y-7712qQ"